Athlete Development: Strategies, Capabilities and Wellbeing

 On successful completion of this subject, students should be able to:

-- Understand careers in sport within the framework of the total human lifespan and from a perspective of respect for the individual and human dignity
+- Discuss careers in sport within the framework of the total human lifespand and from a perspective of respect for the individual and human dignity (GA1, GA5).

-- Recognise the interactions of athletic, individual, societal, and academic/vocational factors in the developmental transitions through which athletes progress
+- Outline the interactions of athletic, Individual, societal and academic/vocational factors in the developkmental transitions through which athletes progress (GA1, GA3.
+GA5)

-- Apply a holistic perspective for athlete well-being when developing strategies to achieve optimal performance in the short, medium and longer term
+- Develop strategies for a holistic perspective for athlete well-being when developing strategies to achieve optimal performance in the short, medium and longer term (GA4).

-- Expected capabilities - Holistic development of the athlete – the athlete as person.
+- - Holistic development of the athlete – the athlete as person.

-- Expected capabilities - Preparing the body – systems that impact on performance
+- - Preparing the body – systems that impact on performance

 - The athlete brand - The meaning of a personal brand

-- The athlete brand - Identifying relevant personal and sport related brand attributes
+- - Identifying relevant personal and sport related brand attributes

-- The athlete brand - Meeting employer and market expectations as an athlete
+- - Meeting employer and market expectations as an athlete

-- The athlete brand - The athlete as a person - could this be a source of competitive advantage?
+- - The athlete as a person - could this be a source of competitive advantage?

 In order to enrol in this subject, you must be accepted into one of the following degrees: